zaktech96/vsionboard/README.md

    ```
    pnpm prisma migrate dev --name add-initial-tables
    ```

+## Deployment

+Deploy the first working version of your app to Vercel:

+Copy over the production env vars and set them in Vercel when deploying.

 You're now ready to start customizing the landing page, dashboard, and other components as needed - See [Landing Page Design](https://blueprint.codeandcreed.tech/product-development/landing-page)